Enhance the Accuracy of the PMS Sensors

 Check the Dashboard

-However, as soon as we look at more data (click on the PM2.5 value in the first column), we can see a very big difference in the measurements taken by each sensor.
+However, as soon as we look at more data (click on the PM2.5 value in the first column), we can see a big difference in the measurements taken by each sensor.
 Below are the measurements one of the working monitors took over the past 48 hours.

 As you can see, there are regular fluctuations, which we would expect in a normal environment.
 When looking at one of the two too-low sensors (which are co-located) over the same time period, there is a very obvious difference.
 As you can see below, except for during the largest spike, the monitor almost consistently reads 0ug/m3 of PM2.5.
 If your monitor shows a graph like this, it will likely have this issue and need to be corrected.
+It is important that these differences are still within the manufacturers specified accuract range of +- 10 ug/m3.

-Unfortunately, as we have no means of identifying which batch a sensor belongs to remotely, you will need to open your monitor to view the sensor’s serial number.
+You will need to open your monitor to view the sensor’s serial number.
 You can do this quickly by unscrewing the four screws in the back of your monitor.
 Don’t worry - if you purchased a pre-assembled monitor, opening the device will not void any warranty you have.

 Now, you will want to locate the largest sensor, which stands out as it’s a large blue box with the word PLANTOWER engraved on it.
 On the side of this sensor (the right hand side if the word is correctly orientated), you will find a sticker with a barcode, and, importantly, a number.
 The number will have a similar format to the following: